ali-ghorbani-k/Credit-Risk-Management/README.md

     1. __previous_application__: This table includes all previous application at Home Credit which represented by an id of loan (__SK_ID_PREV__).
 One SK_ID_CURR can have
     0,1,2 or more related previous credits (SK_ID_PREV) in previous_application table showing a one-to-many relationship.

-    2. __POS_CASH_BALANCE__: This table includes monthly balance of previous point of sale (POS) with Home Credit.
+    2. __POS_CASH_BALANCE__: This table includes the monthly balance of previous point of sale (POS) with Home Credit.

-    3. __credit_card_balance__ : This table inlcudes monthly balance snapshots of previous credit cards that the applicant has with Home Credit
+    3. __credit_card_balance__ : This table includes the monthly balance snapshots of previous credit cards that the applicant has with Home Credit

-    4. __installments_payments__ : This table includes repayment history for the previously disbursed credits related to the loans in Home Credit database.
+    4. __installments_payments__ : This table includes repayment history for the previously disbursed credits related to the loans in the Home Credit database.

 Description of all the columns will be found in HomeCredit_columns_description.csv which is available in the provided link.
 The following Entity Relation Diagram (ERD) shows how different tables are related: